My last encounter with Vic Mignogna

 I went to every Dragon*Con between 2009 and 2015.
 One year, I was wandering around the convention by myself and decided to check out the Walk of Fame.
 It’s an area at the convention where celebrities have their own tables and can sell autographs and photos.
-I’m not an autograph collection, but I liked just walking through to see who was there and catch a glimpse of some stars in person.
+I’m not an autograph collector, but I liked just walking through to see who was there and catch a glimpse of some stars in person.
 At this point in the day, it was getting late and there weren’t many people in the room.
 As I made a clockwise loop around the room, I spotted a particular frosty-haired voice actor who had a table against the left wall.
 It was Vic Mignogna.

 This was Dragon Con 2013 and although a lot of Dragon Cons blend together, I remember this particular encounter vividly.
 There were two guys talking to Vic, so I thought I’d be able to slip by unnoticed.
 Unfortunately, he spotted me and called out my name.